 Prosthodontists can offer removable partial dentures, full removable dentures or immediate complete dentures.
 Full fixed dentures are anchored into living bone tissue with titanium dental implants, and help minimize further bone loss.
 A fixed denture is secured into implants, and is fixed in your mouth which makes the implant more stable and comfortable.
 This removes the need for daily adhesives.
 Regular full dentures can last up to 10 years, but do require upkeep due to normal wear, in addition to daily cleaning and adhesive.

 The most common dentures are removable and are great for patients who have lost one or more teeth.
 Most dentures are typically composed of metal framework and pink plastic, designed to imitate gum tissue.
 Partial dentures rely on natural healthy teeth that are adjacent, or link to crowns with metal or plastic clips.

 In short, all prosthodontists are dentists, with extra years spent on training for specialized treatment for oral or facial bone issues due to the decay or loss of teeth and comprehensive cosmetics.

-Call Dr. Aldo Leopardi, a Denver Prosthodontist, to schedule an appointment and discuss cosmetic dental surgery options.
+Call Dr. Aldo Leopardi, Denver Prosthodontist, to schedule a consultation to discuss cosmetic dental surgery options.
 He offers cosmetic and reconstructive options, including partial and full dentures.
-Dr. Leopardi’s office is located at 7400 E. Crestline Circle in Greenwood Village.
-He serves the Greater Denver area.
+Dr. Leopardi’s office is located at 7400 E. Crestline Circle in Greenwood Village, Colorado